Wat Bampen Chine Prote

-Wat Bampen Chine Prote is a Chinese Buddhist temple of the Mahayana sect in Bangkok’s Chinatown formerly known as Wat Yong Hok Yi.
-The temples current name was bestowed by King Chulalongkorn (Rama V) who donated the name plaque that is displayed above the front entrance.
+Wat Bampen Chine Prote is a Chinese Buddhist temple of the Mahayana sect in Bangkok?s Chinatown.?It was formerly known as Wat Yong Hok Yi.
+King Chulalongkorn (Rama V) gave the temple its modern name and donated the name plaque above the front entrance.

-The temple dates back to the early Rattanakosin period and is one of the oldest Chinese monasteries in Thailand as well as one of the smallest temples in Thailand.
-The temple is built in a Chinese architectural style and has Chinese monks.
+The?temple dates back to the early Rattanakosin period and is one of the oldest Chinese monasteries in Thailand.
+It is also one of the?smallest temples in Thailand.
+The temple is in a Chinese architectural style and has Chinese monks.